 Let’s say, you work hard on building an audience for your show only to find it deleted a few days later.
 That probably can’t happen right?
 Well, free hosting companies are not obliged to inform you before deleting your account and your files.
 Indeed, the terms and conditions of some hosts reserve the right to remove any show as per their liking.

 If you plan to take podcasting seriously, then free services probably won’t make the cut.
 That said, I’ll share a few affordable podcast platforms with limited free versions (which means their business model is sustainable) so you can experiment with them.
 You’ll also like them if you’re a hobbyist podcaster.
 So let’s go:

-The company is generous with professional podcasting features (even in its free plan) which are integrated in a simple dashboard — Buzzsprout will suffice for hobbyists or serious podcasters alike.
+The company is generous with professional podcasting features (even in its free plan), which are integrated into a simple dashboard — Buzzsprout will suffice for hobbyists or serious podcasters alike.

 The flag bearer of “free podcast hosting”, Buzzsprout is an established player in the industry with robust podcasting features even in its basic, Free Plan.
 Its dashboard is easy to use with self-explanatory tab names (as visible in the screenshot above), so you can create your show without any technical headaches.

 It lets you integrate unlimited team members, upload custom artwork, and direct listeners to a customizable public podcast site on the Buzzsprout domain.
 For creators who own domains, there are two customizable players for directly embedding one or multiple episodes to their sites.